frederic-perez/AmE-dictionary/data/idioms.md

 __grunt work__ Work that is menial and often tedious.
 __GTFO__ _abbr_ :two: __1__ _rude slang_ An abbreviation for “get the fuck out,” an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she’s going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for “get the fuck out” used to express surprise at what one has just been told.
 Although the use of “fuck” can be offensive, this usage of the phrase is not intended to be rude. _You got the job?
 GTFO!_
 __guarded secret__ A piece of information that is known by only a few people and is intentionally kept confidential or hidden from others.
+__guardrail__ A safety feature or measure put in place to prevent something from going too far or becoming too extreme. _Senate looks to set guardrails for AI patient safety._
 __guess again__ A rhetorical imperative indicating that the person being spoken to is mistaken about, and thus should reconsider, something. _You’d better guess again if you think I’m going to lend you any more money._
 __guilt complex__ :two: A very strong and persistent feeling of guilt regarding something or some event. _John developed a guilt complex after forcing his brother to move out._
-__guilty pleasure__ :three: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
+__guilty pleasure__ :four: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
 __gulp down__
 __gun it__ :two: To accelerate or increase speed suddenly or rapidly; to travel or move very quickly.
 Usually said while traveling in an automobile. _We’ll have to gun it if we want to make it to the movie on time!_
 __gung ho__